Fabrício Simões: Angola and Cyprus

 Following more experience in the African country with S.L.
 Benfica (Luanda), Atlético Petróleos de Luanda and C.R.D.
 Libolo, Fabrício came back to Europe in August 2017 when he joined Alki Oroklini of the Cypriot First Division.
-He scored 20 times in his first season, including a hat-trick on 30 January in a 4–3 home loss to Ermis Aradippou FC; this tally put him third in the league's goalscorers, behind Matt Derbyshire and Florian Taulemesse.
+He scored 20 times in his only season, including a hat-trick on 30 January in a 4–3 home loss to Ermis Aradippou FC; this tally put him third in the league's goalscorers, behind Matt Derbyshire and Florian Taulemesse.

 Return to Portugal

 In May 2018, Fabrício came back to Portugal's second tier, joining F.C.
 Famalicão on a one-year deal with the option of a second.
 He scored 16 times in his one season in Vila Nova de Famalicão, putting him joint with F.C.
 Penafiel's Jorge Pires as the division's top scorer while his team returned to the top flight for the first time in a quarter of a century.

-In the summer of 2019, Fabrício stayed in the second tier, joining S.C.
+In the summer of 2019, he stayed in the second tier, joining S.C.
 Farense on the same contract as before, and after a second successive promotion he made his way to C.D.
 Feirense on 5 July 2020.

-Remaining in the same league, he signed for C.F.
+Remaining in the same league, Fabrício signed for C.F.
 Estrela da Amadora on 23 June 2021.
+He left a year later, and returned to the same division at B-SAD on 31 January 2023; he scored once in 13 games as the team suffered relegation, opening a 1–1 home draw with Académico de Viseu F.C. on 15 April.